Vaccine & Immunotherapy Center (VIC) at Massachusetts General Hospital

 VIC collaborates with medical, scientific and business partners to move therapies into the marketplace.

-VIC uses innovative project management techniques to cut down on the time and costs required to develop new immunotherapies.
-The team at VIC focuses on streamlined project execution, meeting regulatory standards and partnering with experts to develop scientific discoveries into effective medicines.
+VIC uses innovative project management techniques to reduce the time and costs required to develop new immunotherapies.
+The team at VIC focuses on streamlined project execution, meeting regulatory standards and partnering with experts to create scientific discoveries into effective medicines.

-Part of this work involves working with governmental agencies, such as the U.S. Food and Drug Administration (FDA) and private medical companies to develop and market drugs.
+Part of this work involves working with governmental agencies like the U.S. Food and Drug Administration (FDA) and private medical companies to develop and market drugs.

-VIC is among the few research centers in the U.S. that focuses on mesothelioma.
+VIC is among the few U.S. research centers focusing on mesothelioma.
 Others include the Pacific Meso Center in Los Angeles and the Shukla Research Lab at the University of Vermont.

 Leadership